Cigna/ibis/docs/setup_ibis.md

 1. ## Update IBIS Property file

-      For IBIS to work and communicate with Hadoop(Sqoop, Hive and Oozie), following respective Env's property and corresponding job property files should be updated:
+      For IBIS to work and communicate with Hadoop(Sqoop, Hive and Oozie), following respective Env's property, corresponding job property and configuration files should be updated:

       **A. Environment property file**